How old do I have to be to call an Elder Law Attorney?

 In the larger sense, it often includes Guardianship, Special Needs Planning, Long-Term Care Planning, and associated Powers of Attorney.

 Often times, a client engages an attorney in reaction to an issue with a spouse, parent, or other family member.
 However, pro-active Elder Law plans can alleviate challenges a person faces when an issue comes out of the blue, which causes an extended stay in a nursing home or rehab center.

-Many people have heard stories of houses lost to the government or nursing homes taking all of person’s money.
+Many people have heard stories of houses lost to the government, or nursing homes taking all of a person’s money.
 The Five-Year Look-back and gifting rules add more confusion.
 There are solutions that allow you to stay in charge and to control how to spend funds.

 To learn more about things you can do to stay ahead of future challenges, meet with RG Skadberg, an Estate Planning and Elder Law Attorney with CCSK Law.
 To schedule your complimentary, 30-minute consultation, complete the form to the right or call – (219) 200-3902.